 This project is funded by:

 Dr Emma Milne is a feminist socio-legal scholar.
-Her research is interdisciplinary, focusing on criminal law and criminal justice responses to newborn child killing and foetal harm.
-The wider context of Emma’s work is social controls and regulations of all women, notably in relation to pregnancy, sex, and motherhood.
-Emma is a member of the Gender and Law at Durham (GLAD) and Centre for Crime and Criminal Justice (CCLCJ) research groups.
+Her research is interdisciplinary, focusing on criminal law and criminal justice responses to the killing of infants and foetal harm by women.
+The wider context of Dr Milne’s work is social controls and regulations of all women, notably in relation to pregnancy, sex, and motherhood.
+Dr Milne is a member of the Gender and Law at Durham (GLAD) and Centre for Criminal Law and Criminal Justice (CCLCJ) research groups.